Salt & Wind Travel

 As we've discussed before, there is a huge community of creative small businesses in Hawai'i, including fashion brands.
 Leave room in your luggage to shop and feel good about supporting the local economy.

-One of our favorite ways to dive into the local culture in the Aloha state is to head out on Hawaii food tours.
+One of our favorite ways to immerse ourselves in the local culture in the Aloha state is to go on a Hawai’i food tour.
 Here are five delicious food activities in Hawaii, from baking bread to farm tours.

 Have Us Plan Your Hawai’i Trip